sidd-harth/kc-flux/lab1-installation/step3.md

   - Private: `false`
   - Version: `v0.40.0`

-#### GitHub Personal Access Token - PAT
+GitHub Personal Access Token - PAT
-- It will prompt for a `GitHub Personal Access Token - PAT`
+- `Bootstrap` will prompt for a `GitHub Personal Access Token - PAT`
-- Copy-Paste the token, which was generated in earlier step.
+- Copy-Paste the token, which was generated/saved in earlier step.
 - Wait for the command to complete the `bootstraping` process.
 - Check the logs to understand what is happening.